 Mr. Lowinger is included in the Corporate/M&A sections of Chambers Global: The World’s Leading Lawyers and Chambers USA: America’s Leading Lawyers and is named in both the Mergers & Acquisitions and Corporate Governance sections of The International Who’s Who of Business Lawyers and Who’s Who Legal.
 He is endorsed in the Corporate/M&A areas in PLC Which Lawyer? and is listed as a “Leading Lawyer” in Legal 500 US in the area of M&A. He also has been named the Best Lawyers' 2013 Chicago, Corporate law "Lawyer of the Year."
 Best Lawyers designates "Lawyers of the Year" in high-profile legal practice areas in large legal communities.
 Only a single lawyer in each practice area community is honored.

-Mr. Lowinger is a member of the ABA Corporate Laws Committee, the Planning Committee of the Tulane Corporate Law Institute, and the Executive Committee of Northwestern University’s Garrett Corporate and Securities Law Institute.
+Mr. Lowinger is a member of the ABA Corporate Laws Committee and the Executive Committee of Northwestern University’s Garrett Corporate and Securities Law Institute and a former member of the Planning Committee of the Tulane Corporate Law Institute.
 He was the chair of the 2009 Garrett Institute.
 Mr. Lowinger is also a member of the Board of Directors of the Rehabilitation Institute of Chicago Foundation and the Board of Directors of Columbia College Chicago.

 Mr. Lowinger is a Certified Public Accountant.